ccnlab/pubweb/content/people/oreilly/cv.md

 ## Book Chapters

-* Liu, X., O’Reilly, R. C., & Ranganath, C. (in press).
+* Liu, X., O’Reilly, R. C., & Ranganath, C. (2021).
 Effects of retrieval practice on tested and untested information: Cortico-hippocampal interactions and error-driving learning.
-In The Context of Cognition: Emerging Perspectives.
-Elsevier.
+In Federmeier, K.D. and Sahakyan, L. (Eds) *The Context of Cognition: Emerging Perspectives, Vol 75*.
+125-155, Elsevier.

 * O'Reilly, R.C., Russin, J., & Herd, S. A. (2019).
 Computational Models of Motivated Frontal Function.
 In D'Esposito, M. and Grafman, J. (Eds) *Handbook of Clinical Neurology: The Frontal Lobes, Vol. 163,* 317-332.
 Elsevier.